software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .highlight }

-> Don't close the _user story related issues_ before the Sprint Review event.
-The Product Owner needs to accept the user stories before they are completed.
-Once all user story related tasks are completed, move the user story related issue to the "In review" column.

-{: .highlight }

 > While working on the tasks, keep the Sprint Backlog up-to-date:
 >
 > - When you start working on a task, assign it to you and move it to the "In progress" column in the project
 > - When you complete a task, move it to the "Done" column in the project.
 Also remember to _close_ the task related issue
-> - When all user story related tasks are completed, move the user story related issue to the "In review" column to wait for the Product Owner's review in the Sprint Review event
+> - When all user story related tasks are completed, move the user story issue to the "Done" column
 >
 > Use the Sprint Backlog to track the Sprint progress.
 Always start a team meeting by looking at the Sprint Backlog.